junyuan-qi/subtitle-generator/README.md

 uv run subtitle-gen --src videos --lang zh --burn-in --burn-use translated --burn-out burned
 ```

-Tip (zsh): If you see `zsh: command not found: --burn-font`, you likely pasted a multi-line command without trailing backslashes.
-Either keep the backslashes or use the single-line example above.

 ## Troubleshooting

 - "ffmpeg not found": install ffmpeg via brew/choco/apt.
-- SDK import errors: ensure `pip install -r requirements.txt`.
+- SDK import errors: run `uv sync` (or `pip install .` in an activated venv).
 - Empty or off timestamps: make sure ASR model supports `verbose_json` with segments (default `whisper-1` does).
   - If using `gpt-4o-transcribe` models, timestamps are not provided by the API; the script will produce a single-segment SRT spanning the file duration.
+- Tip (zsh): If you see `zsh: command not found: --burn-font`, you likely pasted a multi-line command without trailing backslashes.
+Either keep the backslashes or use the single-line example shown.

 ## Code Structure